 The French department is committed to maximising students’ potential and achievement by providing both a supportive and stimulating learning environment.
 Lessons often include close analysis of news articles or televised reports and class discussion is a key component of all lessons.
 These issues are further explored in each student’s one-to-one weekly lessons with the French assistante.
+We aim to develop in our students a rich and varied vocabulary as well as a rigorous understanding of grammar.
+We guide our students to engage in thought-provoking discussion with confidence and linguistic flair, as well as developing key techniques that lead to examination success.

 Students who choose to study French at A level will follow the AQA A level French specification.
 This requires candidates to study four broad topic areas, two of which are studied in Lower Sixth and two in the Upper Sixth.
 In addition, students will undertake an in-depth study of a film in the Lower Sixth and a novel in the Upper Sixth.